 Cornish Mines 2: Giew Mine

-Cornish Mines Link 7; The remains of Giew mine Frank’s Shaft, high on Trink Hill on the St Ives to Penzance Road.
+Cornish Mines Link 5: These are the remains of Giew mine Frank’s Shaft, high on Trink Hill on the St Ives to Penzance Road.

 Cornish Mines 2: Grenville United Mines